Deadfaced/Documentation/Angular/angularNotes.md

 ];
 ```

-- replace the parent component to have a router-outlet:
+- replace the content in the parent component to have a router-outlet:

 `app-parent.component.html` delete this:
 ```html